yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 Objective C provides three main collection types

-1. `NSArray` describes a linear collection of objects where each object may be accessed by an index
+- `NSArray` describes a linear collection of objects where each object may be accessed by an index.
-2. `NSDictionary` describes a key-value store where some one *key*-object maps to one *value*-object
+- `NSDictionary` describes a key-value store where some one *key*-object maps to one *value*-object.
-3. `NSSet` describes an unordered collection of unqiue objects
+- `NSSet` describes an unordered collection of unique objects.